moscovium-mc/cheat-sheets/README.md

 ## How to Use

 Each cheat sheet is designed to provide quick and useful reference material.
-Click on any link above to view the corresponding cheat sheet.
+Click on any link above to view the cheat sheet.

 ## Contributing